zszach23/Sci-Fi-Warehouse-VR/README.md

 # VR-Engineering

+> [!IMPORTANT]
-The Sci-Fi Warehouse VR project files are hosted on [Azure DevOps](https://dev.azure.com/Zach-Sally/_git/VR-Engineering) due to Git LFS storage concerns on GitHub.
-Azure DevOps requires you to sign in with a Microsoft account to view the repository.
+> The Sci-Fi Warehouse VR project files are hosted on [Azure DevOps](https://dev.azure.com/Zach-Sally/_git/VR-Engineering) due to Git LFS storage concerns on GitHub.
+> Azure DevOps requires you to sign in with a Microsoft account to view the repository.

 A sci-fi warehouse game/simulation project for CAP5115, UCF's graduate-level Virtual Reality Engineering course.
 This project involved incorporating
 6 main aspects of VR development over the course of the Spring 2024 semester: